Create an Automatic Reply in Outlook

 OWA (Outlook Web Application)

-First, you need to do is turn on notifications.
+First, you need to turn on notifications.
 Move the toggle to turn it on.
-Then you can click a checkbox to send replies during only a time.
+Then you can click a checkbox to send replies only during a time.
 If the message should only be sent between specific dates, add the start and end date and time.
 Then add the message you wish to be sent in the box below.

 The last thing you can do is check a box that replies only to contacts.
 I advise against using this because if you use a shared mailbox or if you get emails from people outside your contact list, the replies won’t be sent.